parrt/msds692/hw/pipeline.md

        0       0       0
 ```

-The last line just checks to make sure that there is no difference between the original file and the data after it's been pushed through the pipeline.
+The last  command just checks to make sure that there is no difference between the original file and the data after it's been pushed through the pipeline.

+You will work in git repo *userid*-pipeline.

 ## Description